What is Exercise Therapy?

 Are you a Physical Therapist or Occupational Therapist?

-No. I have a Masters Degree in Exercise Science with 20 years experience in health and fitness, rehabilitation, and brain integration.
+No. I have a Masters Degree in Exercise Science with over 20 years experience in health and fitness, rehabilitation, and brain integration.
 Exercise Therapy uses functional movement to strengthen muscles, create muscle memory, and to strengthen brain/body connections.
-Training with Trish does not purport to diagnose a client's medical condition but provides monitored and assisted functional movement exercises that encourages strength, mobility, and continued progress.
+Training with Trish does not purport to diagnose a client’s medical condition but provides monitored and assisted functional movement exercises that encourage strength, mobility, and continued progress.

 Is Training with Trish- Exercise Therapy covered by insurance?